wombleton/gitlaw-nz/acts/A/Arms Act 1983.md

     (2) Notwithstanding anything in subsection (1), a licensed dealer does not contravene that subsection if, on obtaining possession of any pistol or restricted weapon from any person, the licensed dealer immediately surrenders the pistol or restricted weapon to the nearest Arms Office for inspection and inquiries.

-    (3) Every person commits an offence against this Act and is liable on summary conviction to a fine not exceeding $2,000 who contravenes subsection (1).
+    (3) Every person commits an offence against this Act and is liable on conviction to a fine not exceeding $2,000 who contravenes subsection (1).

+    Section 10(3): amended, on 1 July 2013, by [section 413][137] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 11 Dealers and their employees and agents to hold firearms licences